Module code: ENTE 1521

 Through this module, students will discover the context in which entrepreneurship takes place.
 The focus will be on the world of business both corporate and private environments, as well as social entrepreneurship.

 In so doing, students are coached to develop business skills, confidence, communication skills, imagination and creativity, and encouraged to maximise their strengths and manage their weaknesses.

-The module concludes with a fascinating challenge to 'pit their wits' in front of real entrepreneurs, in an assignment known as 'The Fox's Lair'® which is sponsored by a panel member.
-Teams will also learn how to write a business plan to support their new venture.
+The module progresses through a variety of assessments concluding with a fascinating challenge to 'pit their wits' in front of real entrepreneurs, in an assignment known as 'The Fox's Lair'®....

 Contact hours per student per year

 - Lectures: 48 hours